 Is Industrial Machinery/Components A Good Career Path?
-So many careers today involve computers and automation systems, but often these industries can seem intimidating.
+Ever since the industrial revolution and then a digital one, so many careers have started to involve computers and automation systems, but often these industries can seem intimidating.
 We’ve been in this industry for quite some time now and have seen first-hand how it has grown and changed over the years.
 It is always critical to determine whether or not this is a job track you’d appreciate.

 An industrial machinery/components career is a terrific choice for individuals who like to work with their hands, solve problems, as well as to simply make the world a better place.
 This article looks at both sides of the glass and gives you an idea of what you might expect if you get into a career with industrial machinery components.